Hatya Kaand

-Hatya Kaand is a Hindi action thriller film of Bollywood directed by Girish Manukant and produced by Raojibhai J. Patel.
+Hatya Kaand is a 1998 Indian Hindi action thriller film of Bollywood directed by Girish Manukant and produced by Raojibhai J. Patel.
 This film was released on 4 September 1998 in the banner of R.A.
 Movies.

 Plot

 A talented student can not get any job due to corruption and nepotism.
 His four friends also could not secure a job in spite of bribing ministers rather, and they are tortured by a corrupt cop for raising their voice against this injustice.
 Being deprived, they decide to take revenge on them.
 At the end of the film, they kill the minister in open court.